 4) Sugar Daddy Direct *** V7

 The direct to Sugar Daddy provides one of the finest and purest pieces of slab climbing in Hong Kong.
-Follow the small crimps right of the arête until they run out.
-Then somehow levitate to the lip above.
+Follow the small edges right of the arête until they run out, trending up and right.
+Make delicate moves to gain a small pocket high on the wall before a committing step hopefully brings the top.

 5) Sugar Daddy (Right) ** V3